🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Your plant is trying to talk to you:

 Rainwater is ideal.
-If you use tap water, let it sit for 24 hours to allow the chlorine to evaporate.
-Hibiscus tolerates hard water, but prefers slightly acidic water.
+If you use tap water, let it sit for 24 hours for the chlorine to evaporate.
+Hibiscus tolerates lime, but prefers slightly acidic water.

-The hibiscus is a rewarding plant if you respect its tropical origins: water for its roots, mist for its leaves, and fertilizer for its flowers!
+Hibiscus is a rewarding plant if its tropical origins are respected: water for its roots, mist for its leaves, and fertilizer for its flowers!

 Leave a comment